I want to publicly address a question I get asked a lot: Do I still eat G-BOMBS? (Greens, Beans, Onions, Mushrooms, Berries, and Seeds)

 But it did.

-I lost myself to the brand and made it the sole center of my life.
+I lost myself to the brand, and it gradually became the focus of my life.

 (I’ve since removed the art exhibit from my website, but it’s still in my book.)